wilseypa/warped2-models/models/epidemic/config/README.md

     11. Location state refresh interval - intervals at which the disease spread inside a location is re-computed.
 Default value is 50 timestamps.
 3. Region parameters (refer to Legend-2)
-    1. Number of regions.
-Default value is 1000.
+    1. [Arg 2] Number of regions.
-    2. Minimum number of locations per region.
-Default value is 10.
+    2. [Arg 3] Number of locations per region.
-    3. Maximum number of locations per region.
-Default value is 10.
 4. Location parameters (refer to Legend-3)
-    1. Minimum population of a location.
-Default value is 100.
+    1. [Arg 4] Population of a location.
-    2. Maximum population of a location.
-Default value is 100.
-    3. Minimum travel time to Hub.
+    2. Minimum travel time to Hub.
 Default value is 50 timestamps.
 Refer to Note.
-    4. Maximum travel time to Hub.
+    3. Maximum travel time to Hub.
 Default value is 400 timestamps.
 Refer to Note.
-    5. Minimum location diffusion interval.
+    4. Minimum location diffusion interval.
 Default value is 200 timestamps.
-    6. Maximum location diffusion interval.
+    5. Maximum location diffusion interval.
 Default value is 500 timestamps.

 Note:
 Travel Time<sub> location 1 => location 2</sub> =